 The Zambian government's own progress report alludes to one small-scale study in 2008, which puts HIV prevalence among this group at just 1%.
 However, much higher HIV prevalence is reported elsewhere, such as 33% by the MSM Global Forum (MSMGF).15 The illegal status, stigma and discrimination that men who have sex with men experience makes them a population that is difficult to reach with HIV prevention messages.

 The number of sex workers in Zambia is disputed, as is the HIV prevalence among this population, with studies reporting vastly different statistics.

 One Zambian study investigated the link between the scale-up of voluntary medical male circumcision (VMMC), and sex workers' vulnerability to HIV.
 It found that many sex workers were ill informed about VMMC and its HIV prevention benefits.
-Also, many sex workers experience circumcised clients buying sex before their wounds have healed and try to negotiate unprotected sex because they are circumcised and therefore a condom is not necessary; both of these actions directly put sex workers at risk of HIV.18
+Also, many sex workers experience circumcised clients buying sex before their wounds have healed who try to negotiate unprotected sex because they are circumcised; both of these actions directly put sex workers at risk of HIV.18

 Migrants and HIV in Zambia